Gift Guide // Kids Stocking Stuffers 3-7

 Kids Hydro Flask $29.95– I know how very VSCO girl but these popular water bottles are great to keep water cold and come in several color combos.

 Ooly Chunkies Paint Sticks and Ooly Watercolors– I haven’t bought the Chunkies in a while but I know for sure that the watercolors fit perfect in a PBK kids stocking.
 Both are great art staples and used for years.
+Also the glitter paint sticks are a favorite in our house.

 Spot It Jr Games– This game that is good for the whole family has you matching items on cards and since it’s many of their favorite characters kids love it.
 There are a ton of different themes from Dory, Frozen, Sophia the first and even Holiday!